 Adding multiple Filters to your Contacts

-- As in the previous section, chose the field you would like to apply to your filter and add a value to the filter.
-In the animated GIF below, we will add an additional 'Status' value, and add a filter for Contact Assignee.
+2. As in the previous section, we'll choose the field we want add to the previous filter, then add a value to the filter.
+In the animated GIF below, we add a filter for Contact Owner.
+This will act as "AND": Status = Closed Borrower ::AND:: Owner = Randy Rangle

-- Once the Filter is applied, you will see only the Contacts that fit the Filter Criteria you added.
+Once the Filter is applied, you will see only the Contacts that fit the Filter Criteria you added.
 The animated GIF below shows the Contacts that fit.

-- Additionally, since Filters work the same in both the Table view and Pipeline view, you can switched between them and maintain the applied Filters.
+3. Additionally, since Filters work the same in both the Table view and Pipeline view, you can switched between them and maintain the applied Filters.
 You can also move to other sections, like Transactions, without losing your applied Filters.
 Both are demonstrated in the animated GIF below.

 👍 This concludes adding multiple filters and with more than one value to your contacts.